CozyLesbian/An-Fork-Temp/README.md

 ## Enrollment Information ℹ️

 - Only enroll one username.
-- Your username will be linked to your Discord ID throughout the Beta.
+- Your username will be linked to your [Discord](https://discord.com/invite/QguSBT3) ID throughout the Beta
 - Your PSN account region is typically where you lived at account creation.

 ---